londonfogknox-maker/object-detection/README.md

 (2) save detections with likelihoods into a csv file.

+## How to Use

+1. Download requirements.txt and objec_detection_utils.py

+2. Run requirements.txt to install dependencies

+3. Import object_detections_utils into local python file to use

 ## Future Works

 Improve baseline functions in object_detection_utils for better detection results.